Atlanto-occipital dislocation: Proximal cervical fractures associated with injury

 The Jefferson fracture can be associated with this injury, with the C1 ring, or atlas, being fractured in several places, allowing the spine to shift forward relative to the skull base.
 The Hangman's fracture which is a fracture of the C2 vertebral body or dens of the cervical spine upon which the skull base sits to allow the head to rotate, can also be associated with atlanto-occipital dislocation.
 Despite its eponym, the fracture is not usually associated with a hanging mechanism of injury.

-In popular culture

-In Michael Connelly's 2020 thriller novel Fair Warning, protagonist Jack McEvoy investigates occurrences of atlanto-occipital dislocation.
-It is later learned that these deaths were at the hands of a serial killer, who manually twists the heads of his victims until their necks break and stages their deaths as accidents or suicides.